Do I need a conveyancing solicitor when remortgaging?

 As part of the remortgage conveyancing process, the solicitor will also need to act for the mortgage lender.
 To be able to do this, the solicitor will need to be on the lender's approved panel of conveyancing solicitors.

-Quittance's panel of specialist conveyancing solicitors can complete the remortgage process for all UK lenders.
+Your conveyancing solicitor will be able to complete the remortgage process for all UK lenders.

 How much does remortgage conveyancing cost?

 There is considerably less work involved in remortgage conveyancing than there is with a sale or purchase.
 Additionally there are fewer disbursements, e.g. search insurance can be purchased instead of full searches.

 A quote for remortgage conveyancing fees should include:

 |Conveyancing fee||£250 - £900|